oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 - The original table containing sensitive data is dropped from the database completely and is no longer accessible.

 **What You Accomplished:**
 Generated the Masking Script for the *`Employee_Data_Mask`* definition, with the option to export it for future bulk operations.
-Updated the required Named Credential and executed the script, successfully completing the masking job.
+Updated the required Host Named Credential and executed the script by submitting a masking job, successfully masking the sensitive data.

 ## Task 8: Review the Masked Data and Share with Third-Party